filecoin-project/FIPs/FIPS/fip-solstice.md

 settlements count at face value and FIL settlements are included, converted at Filecoin Pay's own fee-auction prints (the FIL pricing rule, Section 2.3), so no external price feed exists anywhere in the pipeline.
-The pricing is safe on four grounds.
-First, ordering: a settlement is always priced by a print that clears after it, so the applied rate is never known at transaction time; over-crediting requires FIL to rise after transacting, a speculative price risk rather than the riskless backward-looking arbitrage a trailing average would offer.
-Second, the manipulation asymmetry: pushing a print upward (the direction that inflates FIL volume credit) requires the lot to clear at too few FIL, which is open arbitrage that any competing bidder profitably corrects, while pushing it downward costs real FIL that is burned and lowers the manipulator's own credit.
-Third, blast radius: each print prices only the period ending at it, so sustaining an over-pricing requires winning every print, quarter after quarter, against open competition.
-Fourth, the guards: MIN_LOT keeps dust lots (where bidding competition is not economical) from pricing anything, PRICE_BAND rejects posted prints far off the last bound one, and the verification window makes every print publicly recomputable and correctable before it binds.
-In the degenerate case where no qualifying prints clear, FIL volume waits and the gate can only under-count, never over-count.
+The manipulation analysis of the prints is in Security Considerations; the short version is that a settlement is always priced by a print that clears after it, over-pricing a print is open arbitrage against the manipulator, and a missing print can only under-count.

 ## Backwards Compatibility